nikolaiwest/pyscrew/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Citation
-If you use this package in your research, please cite either one of the following publications:
+If you use this package in your research, please cite our arXiv publication:
+* West, N., & Deuse, J. (2025).
+PyScrew: A Comprehensive Dataset Collection from Industrial Screw Driving Experiments. arXiv (Computer Science > Machine Learning), 1-18. https://doi.org/10.48550/arXiv.2505.11925

+The PyScrew data was used in other papers that might be interesting to you as well:
 * West, N., & Deuse, J. (2024).
 A Comparative Study of Machine Learning Approaches for Anomaly Detection in Industrial Screw Driving Data.
 Proceedings of the 57th Hawaii International Conference on System Sciences (HICSS), 1050-1059. https://hdl.handle.net/10125/106504
 * West, N., Trianni, A. & Deuse, J. (2024).
 Data-driven analysis of bolted joints in plastic housings with surface-based anomalies using supervised and unsupervised machine learning.
 CIE51 Proceedings. _(DOI will follow after publication of the proceedings)_

-*A dedicated paper for this library is currently in progress.*
+* West, N. & Deuse, J. (2025).
+Multi-class Error Detection in Industrial Screw Driving 2 Operations Using Machine Learning.
+Proceedings of the 11th International conference on Time Series and Forecasting (ITISE). _(DOI will follow after publication of the proceedings)_